gboncoffee/iguassu/README.md

   result of this is a buggy behaviour when right-clicking 9term (this happens in the Plan 9 From User Space rio too).
 - Multi-head support.
-- Actual rio emulation by managing windows PIDs (read more at the bottom).

 ## Obligatory screenshots